tier4/driving_log_replayer/docs/index.en.md

 ## About Driving Log Replayer

-Driving Log Replayer is a ROS2 package that evaluates the performance of Autoware.Universe based on previously recorded input data.
+Driving Log Replayer is a ROS 2 package that evaluates the performance of Autoware.Universe based on previously recorded input data.
 It allows for defining and checking whether the assumptions of the system operation have been met.